OpenDSA/OpenDSA/RST/en/java4python/definingclasses.rst

 us to pass an Integer to the ``add`` method since the parameter has been declared to be a Fraction.
 The way that we solve this problem is by writing another ``add`` method with a different set of parameters.
-In Java this practice is legal and common we call this practice **method overloading**.
+In Java this practice is legal and common.
+We call this practice **method overloading**.

 This idea of method overloading raises a very important difference between